Windows 11 Bloatware Removal: Official Method in 25H2

 PowerShell Workaround for Additional Apps

-Since the feature works through registry keys, you can potentially use PowerShell to add other apps to the removal list, even if they’re not shown in the Group Policy interface.
-This means you could theoretically remove apps like:
+Since the feature works through registry keys, you can use PowerShell to add other apps to the removal list, even if they’re not shown in the Group Policy interface.
+This means you could remove apps like:

 • LinkedIn